Lost in Food

 A plate of creamy gnocchi with pan fried pumpkin pieces and sage served an an ornate green plate, with a glass of orange juice in the back and a mix of 3 orange and green pumpkins to the back with a light beige napkin and wooden handle fork in the dish all on top of a dark green mottled surface.
 A white banner below with the words Pumpkin Gnocchi and Lost in Food as the author.

-If you like this recipe then try our some of our quick and simple mid week dinner dishes:
+If you like this recipe then try our some of my quick mid week dinner dishes:

 A plate of creamy gnocchi with pan fried pumpkin pieces and sage served an an ornate green plate, with a glass of orange juice in the back and a mix of orange and green pumpkins to the back.